grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 Similarly, an isolate might be sequenced multiple times.
 Some projects have opted not to isolate any bacteria from their samples at all, opting instead for a pure metagenomics approach.

-Data submission to WP6 is best undertaken in a series of steps, with checkpoints with the data curators along each step of the way to catch errors quickly and assess/add new terms or fields as needed.
+Data submission to WP6 is best undertaken in a series of steps, with checkpoints with the data curators along the way to catch errors quickly and assess/add new terms or fields as needed.

+1. Identify data fields in the standard that could be applicable to your own data (even if they are not directly applicable to your own research goals)
+2. Group

 ## Identifying sample types